dogechain-lab/dogechain-snapshots/README.md

         >
         > nohup bash -c 'zstd -d dogechain.snapshot.zst -c | tar -xvf - -C paste_your_target_dir_here' > dogechain-decompression.log 2>&1 &
     - Or you can put it in a `tmux` background terminal session which can be detached and reattached later.

+Step 1-3 in one line:

+- ***You can combine step 1 to 3 in oneline, but take care of the network interruption, otherwise you have to restart from the very beginning.***

+- > wget SNAPSHOT_URL -O - | zstd -d -c - | tar -xvf - -C ./

 Step 4: Replacing Data